rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 ## App to web tracking

 You can configure the SDK to inject a special tracking cookie which allows RAT to track events between the app and in-app webviews.
 The cookie is only injected on iOS 11.0 and later versions.
 This feaure is OFF by default.
-It can be enabled by setting RAnalyticsManager::enableAppToWebTracking to true.
+It can be enabled by setting `enableAppToWebTracking` to true.

 ```swift
 AnalyticsManager.shared().enableAppToWebTracking = true
 ```

 By default the cookie's domain will be set to the top-level Rakuten domain.
-Optionally, you can set a custom domain on the tracking cookie with RAnalyticsManager::setWebTrackingCookieDomainWithBlock:
+Optionally, you can set a custom domain on the tracking cookie with `setWebTrackingCookieDomainWithBlock`:

 ```swift
 AnalyticsManager.shared().setWebTrackingCookieDomain { () -> String? in